Anirudhsekar96/DPAAS/README.md

 The model was first trained on LFW dataset, and then transfer learning was applied to ensure that the model fits the custom dataset.

+To train the model, create a folder named "i_data" inside the the "KERAS_FACE_RECOGNTION" folder.
+Inside the folder, segregate each class by indivdual subfolders and place images corresponding to the particular class inside the subfolder.
+Don't forget to change the  number of Output units to match the number of classes inside the "face_recog.py" file.

 _____________________________________________________________________________________________________________________________